Clayfield

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 26.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 1,235 trips per day, equating to approximately 169 weekly trips per individual stop.
+Service frequency averages 1,235 trips per day across all routes, equating to approximately 169 weekly trips per individual stop.

 Frequently Asked Questions - Transport